zackmdavis/Feature_Selection/story.md

     return bursts
 ```

-There are 403 such bursts in the sequence: they get progressively longer at first, but then taper off:
+There are 403 such bursts in the sequence: they get progressively longer at first, but then decrease and taper off:

 ```
 2, 4, 8, 12, 16, 18, 24, 28, 32, 34, 38, 42, 46, 48, 52, 56, 60, 62, 66, 70,